Gain in-demand skills by studying online for a data analytics graduate certificate with an Australian university.

 How competitive you'll be in the labour market depends on your other qualifications and prior experience.
 If you lack professional experience and a relevant degree, further study to earn a grad dip or master's degree may be advisable to boost your career trajectory.

 Job opportunities in Australia are abundant for skilled analysts.
 Any search for "data analyst" jobs in major employment directories returns thousands of results.
-We found 17,333, 2,672 and 38,338 job vacancies at Seek, Indeed and Jora respectively (on 23 August 2022).
-While not all these jobs may be ideal for grad dip graduates, there are clearly plenty of jobs available.
+We found 8,592, 600 and 25,470 job vacancies at Seek, Indeed and Jora respectively (on 19 August 2024).
+While not all these jobs may be ideal for grad cert graduates, there are clearly plenty of jobs available.

 Analytical expertise is in demand across the Australian economy; wherever data-driven decisions advantage firms.
 Some examples of industries with high demand include digital marketing, software development, pharmaceuticals, management consulting, cyber security, manufacturing, financial services, telecommunications, e-commerce services, retail, healthcare, and public services.